vmware/terraform-provider-avi/website/docs/d/avi_fileobject.html.markdown

 * `restrict_download` - Flag to allow/restrict download of the file.
 Field introduced in 20.1.1.
 Allowed in enterprise edition with any value, essentials, basic, enterprise with cloud services edition.
 * `size` - Size of the file.
 Field introduced in 20.1.1.
 Allowed in enterprise edition with any value, essentials, basic, enterprise with cloud services edition.
 * `tenant_ref` - Tenant that this object belongs to.
 It is a reference to an object of type tenant.
 Field introduced in 20.1.1.
 Allowed in enterprise edition with any value, essentials, basic, enterprise with cloud services edition.
 * `type` - Type of the file.
-Enum options - OTHER_FILE_TYPES, IP_REPUTATION, GEO_DB, TECH_SUPPORT, HSMPACKAGES, IPAMDNSSCRIPTS, CONTROLLER_IMAGE.
+Enum options - OTHER_FILE_TYPES, IP_REPUTATION, GEO_DB, TECH_SUPPORT, HSMPACKAGES, IPAMDNSSCRIPTS, CONTROLLER_IMAGE, CRL_DATA.
 Field introduced in 20.1.1.
 Allowed in enterprise edition with any value, essentials edition(allowed values- other_file_types), basic edition(allowed values- other_file_types), enterprise with cloud services edition.
 * `uuid` - Uuid of the file.
 Field introduced in 20.1.1.
 Allowed in enterprise edition with any value, essentials, basic, enterprise with cloud services edition.
 * `version` - Version of the file.
 Field introduced in 20.1.1.
 Allowed in enterprise edition with any value, essentials, basic, enterprise with cloud services edition.